mrJean1/PyGeodesy/README.rst

 Tests
 =====

-The tests have been run with Python 3.8.6, 3.7.6 and 2.7.18 (all with geographiclib_ 1.50, numpy_ 1.19.0, 1.17.2 respectively 1.16.5 and scipy_
+The tests have been run with Python 3.9.0 (with geographiclib_ 1.50 only), Python 3.8.6 (with geographiclib_ 1.50, numpy_ 1.19.2 and scipy_ 1.5.2)
-1.5.0, 1.3.1 respectively 1.2.2) and with Python 3.9.0rc1 and macOS'
-Python 2.7.16 (both without geographiclib, numpy and scipy), all on macOS 10.15.6 Catalina and all in 64-bit only.
+and macOS' Python 2.7.16 (without geographiclib, numpy and scipy), all on macOS 10.15.7 Catalina and all in 64-bit only.
 The tests run with and without ``lazy import`` for Python 3.
 The results of those tests are included in the distribution files.

-Test coverage has been measured with coverage_ 4.5.4 using Python 3.8.6 and 3.7.6 (both with geographiclib_ 1.50, numpy_ 1.19.0 respectively
+Test coverage has been measured with coverage_ 4.5.4 using Python 3.9.0 (with geographiclib_ 1.50 only), Python 3.8.6 (with geographiclib_ 1.50,
-1.17.2 and scipy_ 1.5.0 respectively 1.3.1) and macOS' Python 2.7.16
+numpy_ 1.19.2 and scipy_ 1.5.2) and macOS' Python 2.7.16 (without
-(without geographiclib, numpy and scipy).
-The full HMTL report and a PDF summary are included in the distribution files.
+geographiclib, numpy and scipy).
+The full coverage report in HTML and a PDF summary are included in the distribution files.

-The tests also ran with Python 2.7.14, 3.5.6, 3.6.3, 3.7.1, 3.8.0 and
+The tests also ran with Python 2.7.14, 3.6.3, 3.7.1, 3.8.0 and PyPy_
-PyPy_ 7.1.1 (Python 2.7.13 and 3.6.1) (and geographiclib_ 1.49 or 1.50)
+7.1.1 (Python 2.7.13 and 3.6.1) (and geographiclib_ 1.49 or 1.50) on
-on `Ubuntu 14.04`_ and with Python 3.7.3 (and geographiclib_ 1.49 or
+`Ubuntu 14.04`_ and with Python 3.7.3 (and geographiclib_ 1.49 or
 1.50) on `Debian 9`_ all in 64-bit only and with Python 2.7.15, 3.6.8,
 3.7.2 and 3.8.0 (all with geographiclib_ 1.49 or 1.50) on `Windows
 Server 2012R2`_ in both 32- and 64-bit.